Judiciary of Illinois

-The judiciary of Illinois is the unified court system of Illinois responsible for applying the Constitution and law of Illinois.
+The judiciary of Illinois is the unified court system of Illinois primarily responsible for applying the Constitution and law of Illinois.
 It consists of the Supreme Court, the Appellate Court, and circuit courts.
 The Supreme Court oversees the administration of the court system.

 Courts

 Circuit courts

 The Illinois circuit courts are trial courts of original jurisdiction.
 There are 24 judicial circuits in the state, each comprising one or more of Illinois' 102 counties.
 Six circuits comprise solely of a single county; these are Cook, Kane, Will, DuPage, Lake, and McHenry.
 The other 18 circuits each contain between two and 12 counties.

 The circuit court has general jurisdiction and can decide, with few exceptions, any kind of case.
 The exceptions are redistricting of the Illinois General Assembly and the ability of the governor of Illinois to serve or resume office.
 The circuit court also shares jurisdiction with the Supreme Court of Illinois to hear cases relating to revenue, mandamus, prohibition, and habeas corpus.
 However, if the supreme court chooses to exercise its jurisdiction over these cases, the circuit court may not decide them.
 The circuit court also reviews administrative decisions of certain state agencies.

-There are two kinds of judges in the circuit court: circuit judges and associate judges.
-An associate judge can hear any case, except criminal cases punishable by a prison term of one year or more, unless the associate judge has received approval from the Supreme Court to hear other criminal cases.
+There are two kinds of judges in the circuit court: circuit judges (elected) and associate judges (appointed by the elected judges).
+An associate judge can hear any case, except criminal cases punishable by a prison term of one year or more, unless the associate judge has received approval from the Chief Judge of the Circuit Court to hear other criminal cases.